Maximize Your Savings: Life Insurance Tax Benefits in India

 5. Section 10(10A)*

-• If you receive a commuted pension from a life insurance pension plan, a portion of it is tax-free.
+• If you receive a commuted pension from a life insurance pension plan, a portion of it is eligible for tax benefits.

 6. Section 80CCE